ASentientSwarmofBees/ECE695_Lab4/README.txt

 Files edited: dfs.c, files.c

 PART 8
-I realized my eviction policy for part 7 was very, very bad.
+Notes: I realized my eviction policy for part 7 was very, very bad.
 I replaced it with LRU.
+I'm having another glitch that only seems to happen when the disk is in a broken state.
+So, if things aren't working, go ahead and run fdisk once and try again, please.
 Files edited: all files.c, all pattern.c, all dfs.c

 PART 9